systemd/systemd/docs/PORTABLE_SERVICES.md

 This command does the following:

-1. It dissects the image, checks and validates the `/etc/os-release` data of the image, and looks for all included unit files.
+1. It dissects the image, checks and validates the `/etc/os-release` (or `/usr/lib/os-release`, see below)  data of the image, and looks for all included unit files.

 2. It copies out all unit files with a suffix of `.service`, `.socket`, `.target`, `.timer` and `.path`. whose name begins with the image's name